brimoran/RDataViz/README.md

 #### Working with colour

 Colour choice matters.
-I recommend either sticking with a colour blind safe colour pallete or creating a restarined colour pallete based on one or two colours.
+I recommend either sticking with a colour blind safe colour pallete or creating a restrained colour pallete based on one or two colours.
 Think about what you are trying to communicate through your charts and use colour to emphasise this.

 ##### Colour blind safe colours